 Government personnel, and has provided space expertise to multiple levels of the Canadian Military.
 In 2005, he conducted the first General and Senior Officers’ Space Seminar (GSOSS) at the Canadian Space Agency.

 Wayne took his retirement in 2007 and established AppSpace Solutions, Inc., an aerospace and defence consultancy, as a means

 to increase the general awareness of the Canadian public, civil, military and commercial, of the importance of space systems and their applications.

 Wayne joined the Canadian Space Society (CSS) in 2008 and has

 held the positions of President, Vice-President, Corporate Relations

 Director, and Chapter Liaison Director.
 He has also organized two CSS

 Summits – Ottawa (2010) and Winnipeg (2016).

-Wayne is also a proud agent of Analytical Graphics, Inc.(AGI).
+Wayne is also a proud representative of Analytical Graphics, Inc.(AGI) in Canada for over 10 years.
 AGI provides commercial-off-the-shelf

 (COTS) software to national security and space professionals for integrated analysis of land, sea, air, and space assets.